vmware-archive/salt-contrib/README.rst

 Development
 ===========

-You symlink your ``salt-contrib`` against a development environment and run the tests against it.
+You can symlink your ``salt-contrib`` against a development environment and run the tests against it.

 All python files, plus the contents of the ``files``